aws-controllers-k8s/community/docs/content/docs/tutorials/sagemaker-example.md

 helm chart export $CHART_REF --destination $CHART_EXPORT_PATH
 ```

-Update the Helm chart values for a cluster-scoped `Deployment`.
+Update the Helm chart values for a cluster-scoped installation.

 ```bash
 # Update the following values in the Helm chart